michhar/navigating-ml/docs/level2/level2_practice.md

 1. Go online and find 5 png's of cats and dogs.
 Reshape them and pad them to be 32x32 pixels using the Python Pillow library (see [ImageOps](http://pillow.readthedocs.io/en/3.1.x/reference/ImageOps.html)).
 Convert them to the proper CNTK text format.
 Test the network with these, following the guidelines and lessons you learned in the edX course.
 Now find an image of a coconut or lime and test the network with this.
 What is wrong with using a food image?
 2. Create a new label called "food" and add this [fruit dataset](http://www.vicos.si/Downloads/FIDS30), leaving some out of training for testing.
 Try your coconut image again.
 What if now you tested with a hot dog image?

-## Running and Testing Locally with Azure ML Workbench

-Now that you've got a couple of implementations of a Multilayer Perceptron, go ahead and setup an experiment in Azure ML Workbench, a nice new public preview Data Science workbench, to train and test on the Fashion dataset above.

-Use the iris dataset template and tutorial as an example - see the [Docs](https://docs.microsoft.com/en-us/azure/machine-learning/preview/tutorial-classifying-iris-part-1).

-- Read your csv train file into Azure ML Workbench
-- Modify the iris template to train a model with any of the above classification algorithms locally in docker
-- Test with the `score.py` file locally in docker
-- Check run history for metrics (observe the use of scikit-learn's confusion matrix, etc.)
-- Containerize
-- Deploy this to a Kubernetes cluster
-- Test the endpoint in any script or application that you want to build (in any language)

 ## Transfer Learning on the Deep Learning Virtual Machine with CNTK

 Here, for ease of use and speed we'll use Transfer Learning as well.